 New Zealand jockey Opie Bosson racking up frequent flyer points

-The New Zealand hoop will once again make the trek across the Tasman to ride in Queensland's Winter Carnival this weekend, his third trip in the last month.
+The New Zealand hoop will once again make the trek across the Tasman to ride in Queensland’s Winter this weekend, his third trip in the last month.

 Bosson has been pleased with her efforts and believes she is capable of another bold performance this weekend.